wenc13/Semantic-Object-Reconstruction/README.md

 - Prime sense SDK

 ## Input:
 Our method takes RGB images, depth images, and part label images as input, and produces a reconstructed semantic model as output.
-In our paper, we conducted experiments using the [redwood dataset](http://redwood-data.org/3dscan/).
+In our paper, we conducted experiments using the [Redwood dataset](http://redwood-data.org/3dscan/).
 This dataset contains only RGB-D scans; the labels can be obtained using any pre-trained neural network.
-The images are organized as follows:
+All the images are organized as follows:

 ```
 |--parent folder